quambene/pl-comparison/README.md

 # Programming Language Comparison Cheat Sheet

-Pros and cons of widely used programming languages.
+Pros and cons of widely used programming languages from a technical point of view.

 - [Performance](#performance)
 - [Safety](#safety)